 - Blue Rock is not recommended at this time

-A map showing the location of our Trails & Parks can be purchased HERE.
+A map showing the location of Trails & Parks within the town can be purchased HERE.

 All the parks around Jarrahdale tell a story and we hope you’ll enjoy your day of relaxation there

 Set in the residential area of Jarrahdale, it is surrounded by some old homes that originally housed the timber workers and their families.
 This is a small park with inviting lawns, playground, picnic tables and BBQs.

 Located in the centre of town, this 30-hectare park runs between Gooralong Brook and Jarrahdale Road.
 The area was the site of several timber mills and public buildings.
 Still there are the Post Office, the Mill Manager’s House and one of the old Sawmills.
 The park is an ongoing community project to rehabilitate and preserve the area’s history and its flora & fauna.
 See the Indicator Pole, a structure that demonstrates the size of the Jarrah trees originally found in the forest.
 The large fallen log was brought into the park to complement the indicator pole.
 There is a maze of shady, hard-surfaced walk trails meandering through the park.
 A car park, public toilets (with disabled access) and picnic tables are located there.

 off Atkins St / Chestnut Rd